Student Staff

 Alexander Bishop ’26

-Alex is from Durham, North Carolina.
-He is a sophomore transfer from the University of Toronto.
-He is planning to study mathematics at Claremont McKenna College.
+Alex is from Alexandria, Virginia.
+He is a junior majoring in mathematics at Claremont McKenna College.
 His internship with the Center for Death Penalty Litigation inspired him to study how public policy decisions can break the cycle of crime and poverty in American society.
-At the Rose, he wants to study how state and local governments can address the housing crisis and use housing policy to promote economic development.
-He enjoys skiing, literature, talking basketball, film, and philosophy.
+At the Rose, he has worked on projects studying California’s housing crisis and primary election reform.
+On campus, he is a writer for the philosophy journal Tabula Rasa and a member of the 5C climbing team.
+He enjoys skiing, reading, bouldering, and talking politics.

 Quinten Carney ’26